Skip to content Skip to main navigation Skip to footer

 NOTE: There is a 50-inch width restriction on ATVs and 65-inch UTV width restriction within the boundaries of National Forest lands and public ATV trails and routes.
 Click here for the Wisconsin ATV-UTV regulations.

-Dead Horse Slough Trail Head – UTV’s upto 65 inches in width – trail considered a wet trail.
+Dead Horse Slough Trail Head – UTV’s up to 65 inches in width – trail considered a wet trail.

 The Dead Horse Slough Trail Head is located on the north side of State Highway 77, next to the Dead Horse Slough.
 There is a small gravel parking lot for about 6 cars.
 It is possible to park a trailer in the lot, but turning space is limited.